Midoirl/SmartGate/README.md

 ---

 ##  License
-This project is open source and free to use for educational and non-commercial purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.